davidheidinger0-hue/Visual-Analytics-Biomedical-Networks/README.md

 ## Live Demo

-Can be viewed under [Live Demo](https://davidheidinger0-hue.github.io/Visual-Analytics-Biomedical-Networks/)
+Can be used without any setup using GitHub pages: [Live Demo](https://davidheidinger0-hue.github.io/Visual-Analytics-Biomedical-Networks/)